xTechOverwatch

 Topic descriptions can be found in Appendix A of the RFI.
 Final winners will have the opportunity to submit a DP2 Army SBIR proposal worth up to $2 million to produce a prototype solution.

-If you couldn’t attend the xTechOverwatch Informational Session, watch the recording here.
+If you couldn’t attend the xTechOverwatch Informational Session, watch the recording here and view the presentation deck here.
+For a list of frequently asked questions, click here.

 SCHEDULE AND PRIZES